lastefoto-ee/lastefoto-ee.github.io/content/en/post/book-a-photo-session-in-advance/index.md

 {{< figure src="./newborn-photosession-2.jpg" title="Newborn photo session" >}}

-Of course, you can try to sign up for the newborn photosession upon the birth of the baby (call as soon as you get well, for 2-3 days), but in this case there is a risk that due to the workload I will not have time to organize everything before 14 days.
+Of course, you can try to sign up for the newborn photo shoot upon the birth of the baby (call as soon as you get well, for 2-3 days), but in this case there is a risk that due to the workload I will not have time to organize everything before 14 days.

 {{< figure src="./newborn-photosession-3.jpg" title="Newborn photo shoot in Tallinn" >}}